 So, whether you eat crumble or crisp these days, you’re pretty much getting the same dish.
 My crumble has oats, so if we were to get really picky, it’s technically a berry crisp (the Americanized version of the crumble).
 But that’s really inconsequential because it’s the same thing, it’s delicious and that’s all you really need to worry about!

-I make this crumble when I need something fast and simple and don’t even have time to go to the grocery store.
+I make this berry crumble when I need something fast and simple and don’t even have time to go to the grocery store.
 This is made with staples that most people have on hand, like butter, oats and frozen berries.
-But I wanted a crumble that was a little different than the usual so I spiked this mixed berry crumble recipe with some fresh mint and lemon zest, as it gives it a nice fresh, unique taste.
+But I wanted a crumble that was a little different than the usual so I spiked this crumble recipe with some fresh mint and lemon zest, as it gives it a nice fresh, unique taste.
 I have started growing mint, so I don’t even have to go to the grocery store for that!
 But if you don’t have any, it really is worth the trip to the grocery store.
 And mint tends to last longer than other fresh herbs, in my experience.
 Then I added some unsweetened coconut to the topping – this gives it a really nice flavor boost!

 Baking hack for butter

-I also use grated butter in my struesel topping, as I’m not a fan of cutting in butter and it’s so much easier to work with.
+I also use grated butter in my streusel topping, as I’m not a fan of cutting in butter and it’s so much easier to work with.
 If you FREEZE your butter and grate it into the recipe with a cheese grater, it’s much easier and less messy than using a pastry cutter!
 This discovery was seriously life-altering for me 🙂

 So, if you are not up for something overly involved, looking for a frozen mixed berry dessert recipe and need a delicious, quick and comforting dessert, then give this Healthy Berry Crisp Recipe a try.